boilermaker-ben/Google-Sheets-NFL-Pick-Ems-and-Survivor-Pool/README.md

 <img src="https://github.com/boilermaker-ben/Google-NFL-Pick-Ems/blob/main/images/instructions/GoogleSheetsNFLPick'Ems-Instructions-10.jpg" width="400" alt="Allow script to run">
 </p>

 12. The initial script will run.
-It’s going to make a copy of the Google Form template (image below) and do a lot more. **Go back to the spreadsheet to answer prompts--and be patient.**
+It’s going to make a Google Form (image below of how I customized mine) and do a lot more. **Go back to the spreadsheet to answer prompts--and be patient.**

 <p align="center">
 <img src="https://github.com/boilermaker-ben/Google-NFL-Pick-Ems/blob/main/images/instructions/GoogleSheetsNFLPick'Ems-Instructions-11.jpg" width="600" alt="Form Template image">